Baviaans to Bay – 137km over 10 days (8 days’ hiking)

 After an early breakfast we will be transported to Nakop.
 The trail starts with a 400m climb over the first 4km, traversing the Baviaanskloof Mountain, followed by a 7km descent into the Kloof.
 Overnight accommodation is 3km further on the farm Joachimskraal in an old farmhouse.
 A cooked dinner is enjoyed around the fire, a well deserved treat after a challenging day!

 The trail starts through some farmland before you tackle the first short uphill for the day.
 Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
 You move from thorntrees to aloes, cycads, proteas and spekboom, and 95 bird species have been counted here.

 We start off through the beautiful Kouenek Kortkloof, towards the Joubertskraal River, before you tackle the Kouenek to the highest point, a steep mountain with many false summits!
 Then a generous and slow reintroduction back to civilazation follows, as you enter the remote farming community of the Nooitgedacht area.
-This is where you will pass the Nooitgedacht Primary School, the beneficiary of the Baviaans Camino.

 We enjoy the early morning trail again through the kloofs around the Ragels River, before we tackle the Moordenaarskloof – by now nothing to fear!
 We continue through the Posberg Kloof to Nguniland Accommodation on the outskirts of Kareedouw.